-Africa Roundup: CcHub’s iHub acquisition, Andela’s $50M run-rate and layoffs, Transsion’s IPO – TechCrunch
+Africa Roundup: CcHub’s iHub acquisition, Andela’s $50M run rate and layoffs, Transsion’s IPO – TechCrunch

 Two of Africa’s powerhouse tech incubators joined forces in September.
 Nigerian innovation center and seed-fund CcHub acquired Nairobi based iHub.

-The purchase amount was undisclosed, but CcHub will finance the deal out of its real-estate project to build a new 10-story HQ in Lagos, CcHub CEO Bosun Tijani told TechCrunch.
+The purchase amount was undisclosed, but CcHub will finance the deal out of its real estate project to build a new 10-story HQ in Lagos, CcHub CEO Bosun Tijani told TechCrunch.

 Details are emerging on how the two entities will operate together, but Tijani noted some degree of autonomy.
 The names — CcHub and iHub — will remain the same.
 Tijani is now co-CEO of both organizations.